The Complete Walking Guide for Older Adults 2026: Walk Your Way to Better Health After 60

 Cardiovascular Health

-• Reduces heart disease risk by 30% (American Heart Association)
+• May reduce heart disease risk by 30% (American Heart Association)

 • Improves circulation